AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Name string* - name of the language resource in Latin script,
+    * *Name string* - name of the language resource in Latin script.
     * *Trans* - language resources as a string in JSON format with two-character language codes as keys and translated strings as values.
-For example: ``{"en": "English text", "ru": "Английский текст"}``,
+For example: ``{"en": "English text", "ru": "Английский текст"}``.
     * *[Lang string]* - optional parameter that specifies the language for error messages generated during the contract execution.

 EditLang